dcastr02/Lumi-Bot/README.md

 This bot utilizes the full name of the token listed on [CoinGecko](https://www.coingecko.com/).
 Use `ethereum` instead of `eth`.

-To check the price of a token in any text channel visible to LumiBot,use the `$` prefix:
+To check the price of a token in any text channel visible to LumiBot, use the `$` prefix:
 ```
 $ethereum
 ```